 But the maillard reaction can happen with nearly any food, not just meat.
 Think about browning a marshmallow or vegetables, the char you get from a grill, all of these count!

-Many folks will refer to this hamburger meat, but ground beef is excellent for many recipes well beyond hamburgers.
+Many folks will refer to this hamburger meat, but ground beef is excellent for many recipes well beyond hamburgers and spaghetti sauce.
 In order to brown well, you do need a little fat, so my pick when asked to brown is a 80/20 blend.
 Lean beef will require you to add a little oil to aid in developing that beautiful crust, and therefore flavor.

-If you use a lower fat content, or another type of meat such as turkey, chicken or lamb, consider adding a teaspoon or two of a neutral oil.
+If you use a lower fat content, or another type of naturally lean meat such as turkey, chicken or lamb, consider adding a teaspoon or two of a neutral oil.

-Cast iron is hands down the best choice for browning nearly any type of meat.
+Cast iron is hands down the best way to brown nearly any type of meat.
 You need a skillet that gets super hot and does so evenly.
 Stainless steel is a close second, but will likely require a tiny bit of oil to prevent sticking.
 Non-stick and aluminum are not recommended for browning.

 The size of the pan is also crucial.
 How many times have we made something and said “don’t crowd the pan”- same goes for browning any meat.
 If it stuffed in there too close together, the moisture trapped in the food release- but hits the food next to hit, which prevents browning, but creates steaming.
 Now instead of an intensely browned and delicious chunk of meat, you are left with a kinda beige lump of chewiness.